redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 ## 2. gain_loss

-Rebooks capital gains income into losses and gains based on the amount being positive or negative.
+Rebooks capital gains income into losses and gains based on the posting amount being positive or negative.
 Here is an example to illustrate.
 The plugin converts:

-For example, the plugin rebooks transactions from an account like:
 ```
 plugin "gain_loss" "{
   'Income.*:Capital-Gains.*' : [':Capital-Gains',  ':Capital-Gains:Gains',  ':Capital-Gains:Losses'],